Best Pandas Tutorial | Learn with 50 Examples

 What is pandas package?

-1. Create a structured data set similar to R's data frame and Excel spreadsheet.
+1. Creating a structured data similar to MS Excel spreadsheet.

 2. Reading data from various sources such as CSV, TXT, XLSX, SQL database, R etc.

-3. Selecting particular rows or columns from data set
+3. Selecting rows or columns from data set

 4. Arranging data in ascending or descending order

-7. Reshape data into wide or long format
+7. Transpose data into wide or long format

 Important pandas functions to remember